chattergpt/chattergpt.github.io/_pages/about.md

 Hi there!
 I'm Sree (he/they), a rising senior at the [University of Rochester][ur] completing my BS in [Computational Biology][comp bio] and BA in [Data Science][data sci] on the pre-med track in May 2026.

 My research interests are in the intersection of artificial intelligence, biomedical research, and health equity.
-Currently, I work in the [Dye Lab][dye lab] as a researcher developing LLM-driven frameworks to quantify social disadvantage across countries using global health survey data.
+Currently, I work in the [Dye Lab][dye lab] as a researcher developing AI-driven frameworks that integrate large language models, sociological theory, and public health data to measure systemic oppression across countries and examine its relationship to health and wellbeing.
 I eventually hope to develop & integrate AI/ML tools to study complex diseases & improve healthcare outcomes through personalized treatment & diagnostics as a future physician-scientist.

 Outside of research, I'm deeply involved in mentorship, service and advocacy.
 I'm especially committed to supporting LGBTQ+ and neurodiverse students in STEM and creating inclusive, supportive spaces in academic and clinical settings.